Privacy Policy

 UMELLE does not engage in automated decision-making or profiling as defined under Article 22 of the GDPR or equivalent provisions under other privacy laws.
 No decisions with legal or similarly significant effects are made about you based on automated processing of your personal data.

-16. Do Not Track Signals
+16. Do Not Track and Global Privacy Control Signals

 17. Changes to This Privacy Policy